PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-22 11:50:16
+Last updated: 2024-04-22 11:50:51
-Random Quote: America, Freddie.
-They've already had their revolution, you won't have to bother. - Ada Thorne
+Random Quote: Ted: "What could she possibly have to say me, that she couldn't write in an email?"Robin: "I've cut out all my fingers?" - Robin Scherbatsky